Firstly, to set the record straight, the plural of avocado is avocados, not avocadoes as I see this oftentimes.

 What You NEED:

-1 clove of garlic, peeled and chopped.
+1 large ripe avocado.1 clove of garlic, peeled and chopped.

 1 green chili, chopped.